Ashley-P/mytui/Documentation.md

     used recursively if the case is FRAME.

     max_sMinSize compares two sMinSize structs and returns a struct with the largest of each variables

+    parent_widget_type checks the type of the widget.
+If it is not of a type that can have children then it invokes tui_err and quits with program with an error.
 ---